Understanding IBS and Its Dietary Challenges

 Protein Sources for IBS Patients

 Besides having the basic knowledge of which foods to eat, an IBS Diet Guide is incomplete without the mention of protein.
 It is an essential macronutrient that plays a crucial role in maintaining muscle mass, supporting immune function, and promoting satiety.
-For individuals with IBS, choosing the right protein sources is important.
+For individuals with IBS, choosing the right protein sources is important, especially if there are food allergies or lactose issues that may require lactose intolerance tests.

 Consider incorporating these protein-rich foods into your IBS diet: